tbembersimeao/redcap-external-modules/docs/official-documentation.md

 Remember that each hook function has different method parameters that get passed to it (e.g., $project_id), so be sure to include the correct parameters as seen in the hook documentation for the particular hook function you are defining in your module class.

+##### Every Page Hooks
+By default, every page hooks will only execute on project specific pages (and only on projects with the module enabled).
+However, you can allow them to execute on all system pages as well by setting the following flag in config.json:

+`"enable-every-page-hooks-on-system-pages": true`

 ### How to create plugin pages for your module

 A module can have plugin pages (or what resemble traditional REDCap plugins).
 They are called "plugin" pages because they exist as a new page (i.e., does not currently exist in REDCap), whereas a hook runs in-line inside of an existing REDCap page/request.